HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 1. a transaction of files that belong together for scientific reasons - **OR** -
 1. an association between a set of files (*e.g.* data, metadata)

+> These two definitions came out of the F2F bundle session and were generally agreed to make sense by different groups.
+Should we go with just one of these?
+Do we merge them together?
+Do we accept both?
+Should there be a vote?

 ### Bundle types and their definitions

 Bundle types, definitions, consumers, and specifications are outlined below.
 Use cases from above are indicated where supported by a specific bundle type.